terry-xiaoyu/jekyll-now/about.md

 permalink: /about/
 ---

-My name is Shawn, and My Chinese name is 刘新宇.
+My name is Shawn, and my Chinese name is 刘新宇.
 I am a programmer likes erlang and elixir.

 ### Contact me